A Nithsdale Way

 The Enterkin Pass is an old right-of-way (used by Bonnie Prince Charlie, Covenanters and others) first on a grassy ridgeline above Enterkin Burn, then up a deep little glen climbing to a high pass (570m, jointly with Criffel the high point of the route).
 A high path across moorland hillslopes leads down to Wanlockhead.

-Alternative a bit shorter; west bank of Nith to Drumlanrig woods (Andy Goldsworthy sculpture) and castle; recross Nith and A76 for field tracks of high pasture and small woods north to Thrushlands at the start of Enterkin Pass.
+Alternative a bit shorter; west bank of River Nith to Drumlanrig woods (Andy Goldsworthy sculpture) and castle; recross Nith and A76 for field tracks of high pasture and small woods north to Thrushlands at the start of Enterkin Pass.

 Route notes